alphagov/govuk-import-export-prototype/guidance/export-germplasm.markdown

 You should get your certificate within 15 working days.

 ###Outside the EU
+{:#outside-eu-endangered}

-If it's classed as Annex A, B or C, you need a [CITES export permit](apply-for-a-cites-permit).
+If it's classed as Annex A, B or C, you need a CITES export permit.

 If it's classed as D, check the animal's CITES listing in the Species+ tool.
 If it's in Appendix III, you'll need a CITES export permit.
 Otherwise you don't need to do anything.